-Atom Egoyan’s life story has a clear influence on his artistic development.
-He was the first born child to to Joseph and Shushan Yeghoyan of Armenian descent.
-Atom Egoyan’s name was a symbolic choice by his parents, named after the new nuclear reactor in Egypt.
-At the time of his birth his parents were running a furniture store in Cairo.
-His parents were artistic and had both pursed the arts, his father studied at the Art Institute of Chicago.
-After having another daughter the family moved to Victoria, British Columbia in 1963.
-At this time they changed their last name to Egoyan and settled into life in Canada as they opened a new furniture store.
-Atom Egoyan’s interest in reading and writing began in his early teenage years.
-As a young reader he was influenced greatly by Samuel Beckett and Harold Pinter.
-In his later years he worked as a housekeeper at the Empress Hotel in Victoria.
-This experience has had a clear influence on his film making and creative vision.
-The connection can be clearly seen in Speaking Parts (1989).
+Egoyan’s life story had a clear influence on his artistic development.
+He was born in Cairo, Egypt, to Joseph and Shushan Yeghoyan, who were of Armenian descent and ran a furniture store in Cairo.
+They chose his first name to mark the construction of Egypt's first nuclear reactor.
+Both parents were artistically inclined, and his father studied at the Art Institute of Chicago.
+After their daughter was born, the family moved to Victoria, British Columbia, in 1963.
+There they changed their last name to Egoyan and opened a new furniture store.
+Atom Egoyan’s interest in reading and writing began during his early teenage years.
+As a young reader, he was influenced greatly by Samuel Beckett and Harold Pinter.
+In his later years he worked as a housekeeper at the Empress Hotel in Victoria, an experience that later influenced his filmmaking and creative vision, as demonstrated in Speaking Parts (1989).

-At the age of 18, Atom Egoyan went on to pursue his academic interests at Trinity College at The University of Toronto.
-His undergraduate studies focuses on International Relations.
-While a college student he began to reform a bond with his Armenian roots and joined an Armenian society on campus while studying his native language.
-In college Atom created a short film, Howard in Particular (1979), which was funded by the Hart House Program.
-This film was screened at the Canadian National Exhibition film festival.
-Howard in Particular, already begins to show some characteristics that are now a common thread amongst Egoyan’s work, specifically the theme of technology and the distortion of human communication.
-This film is about an older man going to his own retirement party where he plays an audiotape of his former employer listing different events in his career.
-The film is shot in black and white focusing on three visual images, the old man’s face, a speaker, and a tape machine.
+At the age of eighteen, Atom Egoyan enrolled at Trinity College at the University of Toronto where he studied International Relations.
+There he began to rediscover his Armenian roots, joining an Armenian society on campus and learning the language.
+During this time he also shot his first short film, Howard in Particular (1979), which was funded by the Hart House Program and was screened at the Canadian National Exhibition film festival.
+This early film already showed certain characteristics that were to become a common thread in Egoyan’s work, specifically the theme of technology and the distortion of human communication.
+The story centers on an older man attending his own retirement party where he plays an audiotape of his former employer listing different events in his career.
+Shot in black and white, the film focuses on three visual images: the old man’s face, a speaker, and a tape machine.

-Atom Egoyan has directed twelve feature films, as well as some short films and television episodes.
-His early work was based on his own material, and he received some notice for the film Exotica (1994), but it was Atom Egoyan's first attempt at adapted material that resulted in his best-known work, The Sweet Hereafter (1997), which landed him an Academy Award nomination for Best Director.
-The film is based off a novel by the same name written by Russell Banks.
-The film stars: Ian Holm, Caerthan Banks, Sarah Polley, Tom McCamus, Brooke Johnson and Alberta Watson.
-The Sweet Hereafter documents the effects of a tragic bus accident on the population of a small town.
-The film deals with the complex struggles of grief and the impossibility of accepting the chaos of a world where by no fault such a tragic accident can occur.
-This existential anxiety is weaved through this beautiful film, with its delicate narrative structure and aesthetic clarity, this film defined Egoyan as one of the greatest filmmakers of our day.
+While Atom Egoyan's early work was based on his own screenplays, and he received acclaim for the film Exotica (1994), it was his first adaptation that resulted in his best-known work, The Sweet Hereafter (1997), which won him an Academy Award nomination for Best Director and Best Adapted Screenplay.
+The film is based on a novel of the same name by Russell Banks, and stars Ian Holm and Sarah Polley.
+The Sweet Hereafter documents the effects of a tragic bus accident on the inhabitants of a small town and deals with the complex struggles of grief and the inability to accept the chaos of the world.
+An existential anxiety weaves through this beautiful film, with its delicate narrative structure and aesthetic clarity, that defined Egoyan as one of the greatest filmmakers of our day.